nextstrain/nextclade_data/data/community/theiagen/rabies/all-clades/README.md

 # Included clades

 We conservatively assigned clades as all accessions that descend from a most-recent common ancestor (MRCA) of classified accessions within the metadata.
 Subclades that were not monophyletic or did not contain uniquely defining mutations were removed.
+Clade-defining mutations were extracted using a [script](https://github.com/theiagen/utilities/blob/4c5a1126aa20d4a767fa709842242c156014daa7/scripts/extract_nextclades.py).
 The following are the accounted clades, except where exclusion criteria are noted:

 | Clade | Subclade | Exclusion Criteria |
 |-------|----------|-------------------|